jdhenke/uap/README.md

 * `src/www` is the path to the directory that will be served statically - should be where your `index.html` is.
 * `5000` is the port that the visualization will be served on

+## Debugging

+If you can't click in the node search box, try clicking the middle of the window then clicking in the box.
+Seems like a tyepahead issue.

+If your interface isn't changing between concepts and assetions when you launch your server differently, you probably need to clear your browser's cache.

 ## Recommended Reading

  - [License](./LICENSE)